Quebecca/qc_redirects/README.md

 - Adds filter by Title;
 - Adds sorting by creation date and alphabetical sorting for the title as well as other columns of the 'Redirects' module list.

+## How to export the redirects list
+You can export the liste of available redirects by clicking on the export button in the extension module, you can modify the csv file parameters by the TSconfig configuration :

+        mod{
+            qcRedirects{
+                csvExport {
+                    // Database column name that will be used to order the records in the csv file orderBy = createdon
+                    // Order Type ASC or DESC
+                    orderType = DESC
+                    // Csv parameters
+                    separator = ;
+                    enclosure = "
+                    escape = \\
+                }
+            }
+        }

 ## How to import a redirect list
 The best way to import lots of redirects is by using a CSV or an Excel file, in which you define the values of the fields to be entered.
 The extension offers the option to choose the separation character.